Using Ledger Device with Keplr

 # Step 1: Set up Keplr Wallet

-Install the Keplr Browser Extension for Chrome.
+Install the Keplr Browser Extension for Chrome from the Keplr's website or its release page.
 Once it is installed, you can open the extension and choose one of the options that best suit your preferences.
 Since we are using a ledger device for this tutorial, you can select the last option “Import ledger”.

 Following the next window, you can input an account name and password for your Ledger account then “Next”.
 The “Advanced'' option will allow the user to input another HD Derivation Path, which is for deriving multiple accounts from the same mnemonic seed.
 For the first-time user, you can ignore the “Advanced” option.